 Your role as a parent or caregiver

 You should also ask questions.
 We are happy to repeat anything you don't understand.
-And feel free to write things down, including your questions and concerns, then bring them up with your child's healthcare team.
+And feel free to write things down, including your questions and concerns, and bring them up with your child's healthcare team.

 Participating in your child’s care